arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 ## Dataset preparation
-To generate dataset, the following operations were performed on fundus images.
-Resized,Binarized and Optical absorption coefficient of tissue value was assigned.
+To generate a dataset, the following operations were performed on fundus images.
+The resized, binarized, and optical absorption coefficient of tissue value were assigned.

 ## Optical forward problem
-This process done with the help of NIRFAST toolbox.
-Already we knew mua value, now we have to give remaining properties to NIRFAST toolbox and the generate the Optical energy distribution.
+This process is done with the help of the NIRFAST toolbox.
+We already knew the mua value.
+Now we have to give the remaining properties to the NIRFAST toolbox and generate the optical energy distribution.

 ## Acoustic forward and inverse problem
-We knew initial pressure distribution, now assign all the acoustic properties in K-Wave toolbox and get the measured time series data.
+We know the initial pressure distribution.
+Now we assign all the acoustic properties in the K-Wave toolbox and get the measured time series data.
-Take the inversion of the data we can get the K-Wave reconstructed image.
-This will be the input to the Deep learnig model.
+With the inversion of the data, we can get the K-Wave reconstructed image.
+This will be the input to the deep learning model.

 ## Deep learning model